 In more exact terms, this means that emerging markets and developed markets have seen positive trends as consumer spending is improving in most parts of the world.

-But one aspect that is missed in many cases when these stories are discussed is the role of central banks, and the influence that these bodies can have in the world economy.
+But one aspect missed in many cases when these stories are discussed is the role of central banks, and the influence that these bodies can have in the world economy.
 Activity here can also have a broad influence on the financial markets and the ways that investors approach their asset savings strategies.

 Most analysts would suggest that the main role of a central bank is to define monetary policy through interest rate changes.
 Currently, there are several issues facing the Federal Reserve and the European Central Bank (ECB) in making their next decisions.